 Sabo Romo is a guitar and bass player, as well as an adept music producer from Mexico City.
 He started composing songs at a very young age and discovered the bass when he was eighteen.

 Sabo Romo was one of the founding members of Caifanes, along with Saúl Hernández.
 He was also a part of Jaguares but only briefly.

 11. Pat Vegas

-Pat Vegas is an American-Mexican vocalist, guitarist and bassist known as the producer of rock band Redbone.
-He was features in the 2017 film Rumble: The Indians Who Rocked the World, which expounds the influence of Native Americans on rock ‘n’ roll.
+Pat Vegas is an American-Mexican vocalist, guitarist, and bassist known as the producer of the rock band Redbone.
+He was featured in the 2017 film Rumble: The Indians Who Rocked the World, which expounds on the influence of Native Americans on rock ‘n’ roll.

 12. Charlie Monttana

 Carlos César Sánchez Hernández a.k.a.
 “Charlie Monttana” was a popular name in Mexico’s rock urbano scene.
 Besides his career in music, he is also known for his contribution to philanthropic works.